Tag Archives: tobias forge

 Articulation for this figure is the same as the rest as well.
 Double-ball at the head, single ball at the neck, single hinged elbows and knees, standard shoulders and wrists with an ab crunch.
 The ankles hinge and rock.
 It’s all decent, but unspectacular.
 He can hit basic poses, and with all of the vestments on he can basically do nothing but stand there, but the more nuanced mannerisms you may be accustomed to seeing from the stage are a bit out of reach.

 And that’s Papa IV.
 A figure I want to like a lot, but it just has too many problems holding it back.
 The soft goods not fitting very well is a real bummer because, off of the figure, they look really nice.
 I was pleased to see the two piece approach.
 If you compare it to the render Super7 used to sell the figure it’s almost laughable, if not down right deceitful.
 The base figure underneath is at least decent.
 Not great, but it’s unmistakably Papa Emeritus IV.
 It would have been interesting if they could have done the cuffs on the sleeves with soft goods, though I doubt they could have gotten them to hang realistically.
-That’s the issue with soft goods at this scale” they lack the weight needed to look like the real deal.
+That’s the issue with soft goods at this scale – they lack the weight needed to look like the real deal.

 This is likely how you’ll want to display this Papa.

-Nonetheless, I’m guessing this isn’t last we’ll see of this mold.
+Nonetheless, I’m guessing this isn’t the last we’ll see of this mold.
 Papa Emeritus IV wore these vestments mostly just in music videos.
 On tour, he wore something different.
 There’s also his previous look as Cardinal Copia which Super7 passed over.
 This could be easily repurposed into a figure of the cardinal, either as an Ultimate or maybe a Deluxe release (which Papa II has been re-released as and is the version I have).
 If that does happen I can’t say I’d be interested in buying this one again.
 Now, if they do a Papa V Perpetua (spoiler: he went up for preorder today) then that will get my attention as I like the new look.
 Hopefully Super7 can do it justice because this one is pretty lacking.

 I may have only reviewed one figure from the band Ghost, but I do have other ghostly reviews you can check out: